percona/psmdb-docs/source/install/upgrade_from_mongodb.rst

 While an in-place upgrade may not be suitable for high-complexity environments, it should work in most cases.

-Upgrading from an earlier version of Percona Server for MongoDB (for example, from 3.0) is the same as upgrading from MongoDB 3.0 or 3.2.
+Upgrading from an earlier version of |PSMDB|
+is the same as upgrading from MongoDB.

 .. warning:: Before starting the upgrade process it is recommended to perform a full backup of your data.